lochrist/lochrist.github.io/_posts/2017-06-17-physics-simulation-programming.md

 ### Verdict

 By far the easiest package to use is GlowScript.
-Not installation, all your homework can be shared and are hosted on the cloud.
+No installation, all your homeworks can be shared and are hosted on the cloud.
 What more can you want?
 Now I just have to teach javascript to my girlfriend and expect her to be a good programming teacher for her students!